 - 1. You are required to send me an email using an email address from which you can receive class information. - 2.
-Please arrive prior to the start of class or, at least, on time.
 If you come in late, find a seat quickly and quietly. - 3.
 Please turn off your cellphones in class.
 They are an unnecessary interruption to both your fellow students and to the instructor.
 Turn off your cellphones especially during quizzes/exams.
 Anyone caught using their cellphone/text messaging during quiz/exam will fail the quiz/exam. - 4.
 Cheating of any kind especially during quizzes/examinations will result in automatic failure of the exam/quiz.
 Cheating during final exam will result in failure of the course and possible expulsion from the university.

 Please note: Florida International University is a community of faculty, staff and students dedicated to generating and imparting knowledge through 1) excellent teaching and research, 2) the rigorous and respectful exchange of ideas, and 3) community service.
 All students should respect the right of others to have an equitable opportunity to learn and honestly demonstrate the quality of their learning.
 Therefore, all students are expected to adhere to a standard of academic conduct, which demonstrates respect for themselves, their fellow students, and the educational mission of the University.
-All students are deemed by the

-University to understand that if they are found responsible for academic misconduct, they will be subject to the Academic Misconduct procedures and sanctions, as outlined in the Student Handbook.
+All students are deemed by the University to understand that if they are found responsible for academic misconduct, they will be subject to the Academic Misconduct procedures and sanctions, as outlined in the Student Handbook.

-- 5. No make-up quizzes/exams will be given.
+- 5. No make up quizzes/exams will be given.
 Exceptions are if you are sick (provide a note from your doctor), or if you are being called up for military duty (provide a copy of your orders). - 6.
 No attendance will be taken.
 HOWEVER, if you do not come to class, it is your responsibility to get the material you've missed and to learn the material.

-Not attending the class is not an acceptable excuse for missing/not knowing the material. - 7.
-If you don't understand something in class-ASK.
+7. If you don't understand something in class-ASK.
 You may also come to my office during office hours.
 You may call me at my office and, if I am not in the middle of something, we can discuss your question.